smishraIOV/rsk-aa-wallet/README.md

 combine both so that an account can have code as well.

 ## Contracts
 The contract `TwoUserMultiSig.sol` is an adaptation of one from a ZKSync tutorial.
 Some modification were simplifications to get rid of objects related to ZKSync's rollup system.
 We added some methods for **batched** validation and execution.
-Instead of zksync's libraries for singers, we extended `ethers.js`'s  `TransactionRequest` and `UnsignedTransaction` classes to encode transactions.
+Instead of zksync's libraries for signers, we extended `ethers.js`'s  `TransactionRequest` and `UnsignedTransaction` classes to encode transactions.

 - `TwoUserMultiSig.sol`: the main wallet
 - `TransactionHelper.sol`: simplified from the original and extended to separate encoding and hashing methods.